smartperson/varunmehta.com/_posts/2017-09-04-reverse-engineering-logitech-z680-lcd.md

 Fixing the existing display appears to be impossible, but can I replace it?
 The first step in replacing it will be to understand how the LCD communicates.
 If I can learn more about it, I might be able to find a direct replacement.
 The LCD module is labeled as being manufactured by VDS.
 Some quick searches reveal that [several](http://www.electro-tech-online.com/threads/replacing-lcd-display-in-control-pod.128012/) other [people](http://www.dslreports.com/forum/r15427913-Can-I-change-this-LCD-Display) have run into the same problem, and have had no luck in finding a replacement.
 In fact, the manufacturer, VDS, has since gone out of business.
 I'm going to have to reverse engineer the LCD protocol in order to make any progress.

 #### First guesses
 This LCD is clearly a character LCD, used specifically for the display of textual information rather than graphics.
-A very common protocol used for character LCDs is the 4/8-bit parallell one used in the [Hitachi HD44780](https://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller) controller chip from 1987.
+A very common protocol used for character LCDs is the 4/8-bit parallel one used in the [Hitachi HD44780](https://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller) controller chip from 1987.
 That design has been copied by pretty much everyone else making similar displays.
 I would guess that this LCD is also using that protocol.
 If so, all I have to do is identify which pins are being used for which purpose.
 Since we only have 8 pins, I would expect:

 * Vcc pin, probably 5V
 * GND pin